parasomni/python-home-server/README.md

 Setup:

-- run the server-setup.py script.
+- run the server-setup.py and cleint-setup.py script.
 It will create the private key for encryption and generates the user token for authentication.

-- now you can run the server by executing the command *us*
+- now you can run the server by executing the command *us* and the client by executing the command *uc*

 - the server script will create an err_log.txt file for errors occurred during runtime and a conn_log.txt file for logging incoming connections.